tabokie/tabokie.github.io/_subtopics/lifestyle.md

 **1.1 Know exactly when to work and what to work on**

-1.11 Treat fragmented work that involves large amount of time and produces less obvious results as habit
+1.11 Treat fragmented work that involves large amount of time and produces marginal outcome as habit

 1.111 Habits involve minimum decision